Updated September 2025

 Once all the preparations have been taken care of, it is now time to hang up your mirror.

-3. Measure the distance between the top of the mirror and the hanging wire or hardware and make another mark to guide the position of your hanging hook or screw.
+- Measure the distance between the top of the mirror and the hanging wire or hardware, and make another mark to guide the position of your hanging hook or screw.

-5. You can now use a spirit level to check that your mirror is perfectly straight and then attach it once you are happy with the position.
+- You can now use a spirit level to check that your mirror is perfectly straight, then attach it once you are happy with where it is.

 How to hang a mirror without nails